 Even with all of the water and cleaners that pass through a kitchen or bathroom drain, they can still reek.
-There are several possible causes of drain odor:
+There are several possible causes of stinky drains:

 - A dry P-trap: The P-trap is the curved portion of the pipes under a sink.
 It is designed to hold water to create a seal between the odors and gasses of sewage lines and the sink drain.